Franz Stahl

-Franz Kenneth Stahl (born October 30, 1961) is an American guitarist.
-He is a member of the Washington, D.C. hardcore punk band Scream alongside his brother Pete Stahl, and was a member of the rock band Foo Fighters from 1997 to 1999.
+Franz Kenneth Stahl (born October 30, 1961) is an American musician, best known as a guitarist of the Washington, D.C. hardcore punk band Scream, alongside his brother Pete, and both of them are the only two continuous members of the band.
+He was formerly a member of Wool from 1990 to 1996, a backing guitarist for J from 1997 to 2005, and a member of Foo Fighters from 1997 to 1999.

 Early life and career

 Franz was raised with his brother and musical collaborator Pete in Bailey's Crossroads, Virginia, which they reference by putting the letters "BXR" on Scream's albums.
 Their father, Arnold, was a lawyer who also managed DC rock band The Hangmen, which scored a regional hit with 1965's "What a Girl Can't Do".
 After learning guitar, Franz started playing in local Virginian bands with bassist Skeeter Thompson.
 In 1981, Franz and Thompson formed Scream in Alexandria, along with brother Pete and drummer Kent Stax.

 After Scream broke up in 1990, Franz and Pete formed the band Wool, releasing the album Box Set for London Records.
 Wool then broke up in 1996.
-When Stahl visited a friend who was producing for Japanese musician J, he found out that J's recording drummer was fellow DC musician Scott Garrett, and that the band needed a guitarist for their coming tour.
-Stahl accepted and played in Japan as a member of J's backing band.
-During the tour, Franz Stahl was invited by the Foo Fighters' founder Dave Grohl to replace the Foo Fighters' original guitarist Pat Smear, who had decided to leave the band.
-After the J tour was finished, Stahl flew in to join Foo Fighters just two days before his debut performance at the Radio City Music Hall in September 1997, having just one day of rehearsal.
+When he visited Ray McVeigh of Zilch, Stahl met Japanese rock musician J while he was recording his first solo album and learned that the drummer was fellow DC musician Scott Garrett.
+With the band needing a second guitarist for an upcoming tour, Stahl successfully lobbied for the job because he liked both J's music and his personality.
+Stahl played in Japan as a member of J's backing band on the Pyromania Tour '97, occasionally performing lead vocals on a cover of "New Rose".
+He later described the tour as "total Beatlemania", with fans frequently chasing him and Garrett down streets.
+During the J tour, he was invited by former Scream drummer Dave Grohl to replace the Foo Fighters' original guitarist Pat Smear, who had decided to leave the band.
+When the tour was finished, Stahl flew in to join the Foo Fighters just two days before his debut performance with them at the Radio City Music Hall in September 1997, having just one day of rehearsal.
 Stahl started his Foo Fighters career with their hit "Everlong" from the band's second studio album, The Colour and the Shape.